Homemade Ham and Cheese Hot Pockets Recipe – Better Than Store-Bought

 1. Brush the edges of the dough with egg wash and bring the bottom half of the dough up and over the filling.
 Seal the Hot Pocket by pressing the edges together.

-2. Repeat with the rest of the dough.
+2. Repeat this process with the remaining dough.

 3. Grease a baking sheet and place the homemade ham and cheese pockets on top.

-4. Brush with the egg wash and cut two short diagonal slits in the middle of each Hot Pocket to let the steam escape.
+4. Brush the egg wash onto the Hot Pockets and cut two short diagonal slits in the middle of each to allow the steam to escape.

 ham and cheese hot pocket before baking.

-1. Bake for 20 to 25 minutes until nicely brown.
+1. Bake for 20 to 25 minutes until nicely browned.

 2. Cool on a wire rack for 5 minutes and serve.